Achoobert/crm_app/README.md

 # crm_app

-the modules which make up the crm app
+the module which makes up the crm app